This post may contain affiliate links.

 Reproduction is an expensive biological process.
 It takes an enormous amount of energy and time to support the growth of a baby both in utero and in the real world.

 For women, period irregularities can indicate that their training may be negatively affecting their hormones.
+Under-recovering from your workouts is a major cause of low estrogen, low progesterone, and a missing or irregular period.

 8. Your Gut feels awful